 Types of Ideation: Select Studies

-The C-SSRS contains questions about suicidal thoughts — focusing on their intensity, duration, and frequency — because research shows the importance of those factors.
-The wording of the questions, such as the scale’s question about “wish to die,” are evidence-based, too.
+The Columbia Protocol contains questions about suicidal thoughts — focusing on their intensity, duration, and frequency — because research shows the importance of those factors.
+The wording of the questions, such as the protocol’s question about “wish to die,” are evidence-based, too.

 - Patients with a wish to die are five to six times more likely than the general public to die by suicide.